microsoft/vscode-wiki/How-to-Contribute.md

 ### Run

 To test the changes you launch a development version of VS Code on the workspace `vscode`, which you are currently editing.
+This will open a fresh instance of VS Code.

 **macOS and Linux**